MzShaban/Devops-projects/Azure-Pipline-Java-Build-App/Steps.md

 1. An Azure DevOps organization: You need an Azure DevOps organization to create and manage your pipelines.
 If you don't have one, you can create a new organization or use an existing one.

 2. A repository with your source code: Azure Pipelines integrates with various source control systems like Git, GitHub, Azure Repos, and more.
 Make sure your source code repository is set up and accessible.

+### Clone the repository

+Any Repo with such structur cloud be cloned as a java web app here is the link for cloaning the repo that iused to clone inside the Azure project:

+Secret Santa Generator Application

+use the link to cloane : https://github.com/MzShaban/secretsanta-generator.git

 ### First we need to create an Agent in Azure Pool
 ( i did it on local machine)